PALKA0091/New-ASO-coding-script/README.md

 Requirements for running this R-script: R / Bioconductor packages: BiocManager, GenomicFeatures, txdbmaker, biomaRt, AnnotationDbi, BSgenome.Hsapiens.NCBI.GRCh38, GenomeInfoDbData, Biostrings, tidyverse, cluster

-External software dependency: ViennaRNA You must install ViennaRNA (tested with 2.7.2) and ensure the binaries are available on your PATH: RNAplfold RNAfold RNAduplex
+External software dependency: ViennaRNA You must install ViennaRNA (this code has been done in Vienna_RNA ver.
+2.7.2) and ensure the binaries are available on your PATH: RNAplfold RNAfold RNAduplex